 Nintendo created a blue ocean when it launched the Wii.
 For years gaming companies had focussed on making better and better machines, Nintendo focussed my making the Wii fun.
-This created a blue ocean (as families bought the devices not hard core gamers) and lead to big margins for Nintendo as the Wii machines we cheaper to make than more advanced machines.
+This created a blue ocean (as families bought the devices, not hardcore gamers) and lead to big margins for Nintendo as the Wii machines we cheaper to make than more advanced machines.

 Think of any marketplace where competitors already exist, for example, look at all the marketing agencies in the world competing for business.
 This is a classic red ocean.
-The best agencies are able to carve out a niche for themselves by specialising in doing one thing really well.
+The best agencies are able to carve out a niche for themselves by specializing in doing one thing really well.

 One final point to consider is that the majority of the most successful companies on the planet didn’t create the ocean they operate in, for example, Google and Facebook were not first in their space but they now dominate.
 In fact, they dominate so much that it creates a huge barrier to entry for new enterprises.
-This can be summed up with the follow phrase:
+This can be summed up with the following phrase: